 Alliance Community Healthcare is currently working under the NJ Coronavirus Vaccine schedule with the Pfizer, Moderna and Johnson & Johnson Janssen vaccines.
-The Pfizer vaccine was authorized by the U.S. Food & Drug Administration (FDA) for emergency use to increase COVID-19 prevention on December 11th, 2020 and officially approved by the FDA on August 23rd, 2021.
+The Pfizer vaccine was authorized by the U.S. Food & Drug Administration (FDA) for emergency use to increase COVID-19 prevention on December 11th, 2020 and officially approved by the FDA on August 23rd, 2021 for individuals aged 16+.
 The Moderna vaccine was authorized by the FDA for emergency use on December 18, 2020.
 The J&J Janssen vaccine was authorized for emergency use on February 28th, 2021.
-Currently, there are no FDA approved vaccines for the virus.